ZIqinGX/Coding2_Submission/README.md

 ### Labwork3 Python challenge (python puzzles)

 In this homework, I designed four puzzles needed to be solved by python.
 The puzzles here require the use of sorting in Python, searching in order, printing the results, finding information in specified rows and columns, converting to ASCII using Python, and operating on stacks.
 ![图片名称](https://github.com/ZIqinGX/Coding2_Submission/blob/main/Labwork3_Pythonchallenge/cover.png)

 ### Labwork4 Python Iamge dataset exercise (python average pics)

+In  this python image exercise, I tried download 60 pictures with same theme--flowers with python, svaed them into a new directory.
+Then average them with different numpy functions.
+I tried different numbers of source images with same function and I also added some decimal numbers to the original operations, and added the results obtained from different numpy functions together to generate a new image and create different effects.

 ![图片名称](https://github.com/ZIqinGX/Coding2_Submission/blob/main/Labwork4_PythonImagedata_exercise/pic.png)
 ![图片名称](https://github.com/ZIqinGX/Coding2_Submission/blob/main/Labwork4_PythonImagedata_exercise/pic2.png)